APNIC-net/rdap-conformance/README.md

 there is no limit on the number of requests issued per second.

 Redirects are not applicable for the entity object class.
-Searches are only applicable for entities, domains and nameservers, and are currently only supported for entities.
+Searches are only applicable for entities, domains and nameservers.

 If an object class is omitted from the configuration file, it is treated as unimplemented.